 The Master’s Degree in Public Anthropology prepares students for careers in public service, community organizing, and social advocacy.
 If you want to make your mark on history, apply now, watch our program video, or keep reading to learn more about our public anthropology graduate program.

 In the Classroom

-The public anthropology master's program (MAPA) offers program offers three different tracks: cultural/social anthropology, archaeology, and international/Peace Corps.
+The public anthropology master's program (MAPA) offers two different tracks: cultural/social anthropology and archaeology.
 Within each track you can gain expertise in biological and linguistic anthropology as well.
 No matter which option you choose, you’ll have the opportunity to combine classroom and experiential learning as they relate to your career plans and goals.

 Our faculty specialize in issues of race, gender, and social justice in all areas of anthropological research.
 Previously, AU students have worked on projects in areas including: